digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/docker.rst

 Exposing the Ledger API or Admin API to the host machine
 --------------------------------------------------------

-Applications using Canton will typically need access to the Ledger or Admin API to read from and write to the ledger.
+Applications using Canton typically need access to the Ledger or Admin API to read from and write to the ledger.
 Each participant binds the Ledger API to the port specified at the configuration key: ``ledger-api.port``.
 For ``participant1`` in the simple topology example this is set to port 5011.